llvm/llvm-project/lldb/docs/resources/lldbplatformpackets.md

    2. Offset into file to start from, base 16
    3. binary-escaped-data to be written

-Response is `F`, followed by the number of bytes written (base 16).
+Response is `F`, followed by the number of bytes written (base 16 encoded).

 ## Launching Processes